athanase/les-hauts-bois/doc/faq.md

 ## Why is the Google Analytics code at the bottom?
 Google recommends it be placed in the `<head>`.

-The main advantage of placing it in the `<head>` is that you will track the user's `pageview` even if they leave the page before it has been fully loaded.
+The Main advantage of placing it in the `<head>` is that you will track the user's `pageview` even if they leave the page before it has been fully loaded.

 Here's a handy quote from [Mathias